305 West End Assisted Living Blog

 3. Inability to physically do the things they once enjoyed most.

-It might be easy for you to recognize isolation in your loved one, or the signs might be a little more difficult to identify.
-If you aren’t sure, have a frank discussion with them.
-Ask direct questions about daily habits, hobbies, friends that they used to regularly see, or how often they get out of the house.
+It isn’t always easy to recognize symptoms of isolation that an older adult may be experiencing, so have a frank discussion with them about your concerns and the importance of socializing regularly.
+Ask direct questions about daily habits, hobbies, friends they used to see regularly, or how often they leave the house.
 This may give you the answers you need to help them make positive changes.

 Seniors and Social Media

 Social media isn’t just for college students and parents posting baby photos.
-Around a third of seniors 65 and above report using social networking sites.
-And studies have shown that interacting with others online has similar benefits to interacting in person - when done right.
+Approximately 45 percent of adults 65 and older report using social networking sites.
+When done right, interacting with others online has similar benefits to interacting in person.

-For a senior who may have trouble leaving their home or whose family lives far away, social media can be a simple way for them to stay connected.
-Sharing video calls with relatives, sending messages to friends, and seeing photos from acquaintances’ travels all help seniors strengthen their social ties.
+Social media can be a simple way for older adults who may have trouble leaving home to stay connected with family and friends who live far away or lead busier lives.
+Sharing video calls with relatives, sending messages to friends, and seeing photos from acquaintances’ travels help seniors strengthen their social ties.

 Benefits of Volunteering for Seniors

 Volunteering can promote long-term mental health benefits that go beyond just a good feeling.
-A study of seniors who spent an average of six hours per week volunteering found that their mental health, feeling of productivity, and overall well-being improved.
+A study of Senior Corps volunteers who served as tutors for at-risk youth reported feeling healthier, less depressed, and less socially isolated.

-To get started, help your loved one search for nearby organizations they would like to support through a local volunteer network, such as New York Cares.
-Religious organizations, alumni groups, cultural sites like museums and libraries, and nonprofits are good places to look, too.
+To help get them started, search for nearby organizations through a local volunteer network, such as New York Cares.
+Other potential volunteering options include religious organizations, alumni groups, and sites like museums, libraries, animal shelters, and food banks.

 Seniors and Continuing Education

-Learning something new at any age can help boost brain health and may even slow the progression of mental decline.
+Learning something new at any age can help boost brain health and may even slow the progression of mental or physical illness.

 More Caregiver Resources

 If you enjoyed this article, dive into one of our other great reads.
-Discover natural ways that you can boost your energy as a caregiver, or check out these time management tips.
+Discover natural ways to boost your energy as a caregiver, or check out these time management tips.

 Search the Blog